 If you’re designing an online or in-person curriculum that you’d like to get advice on, or that you think could use a tune-up, I would love to hear from you.

 What do people want, need, do?
 The role of a design researcher is to understand and frame the key issues that a team should be solving for users.
-Over the last ten years, I’ve worked with and learned from companies and clients — including The New York Times, IDEO, Intuit, Samsung, Microsoft, the US Department of Education, Fender, Digg, and Bonnaroo — leading design research projects across the US plus 12 other countries and counting.
+Over the last ten years, I’ve worked with and learned from companies and clients — including The New York Times, IDEO, Intuit, Samsung, Microsoft, Fender, Digg, and Bonnaroo — leading design research projects across the US plus 12 other countries and counting.
 I’ve learned first hand, and in-depth, how to build empathy with people in order to understand how to improve their lives.

 Coaching is a natural extension of my work as a design researcher — just instead of applying insights to developing new products with the hopes of improving people’s lives, I’m helping individuals uncover their own insights with the hopes of improving their own lives.